EMT WORK-TRAINING

 Our EMT course is approved by the MDHHS Division of EMS and Trauma.

-Upcoming EMT Work-Training
+Upcoming EMT Work-Training Program

-Course Dates
+EMT Work-Training Course Dates & Times

-In-person Monday, Tuesday, Thursday, Friday 8:00 am – 3:00 pm.
+In-Person Classes: Monday, Tuesday, Thursday, Friday 8:00 am – 3:00 pm.

 Clinical Hours: Additional in-person 12-hour clinical and ride-along shifts.